emcparland/dmspOTUs/mmetsp18s/README.md

 ```
 cut -d "," -f4 query.align.csv | wc -l
 ```
-Create edgecode and add a new column to the query.align.csv file that interprets which edge each OTU was placed on *I'm not sure why there are multiple edges in the reference seqs, but here parsing those out so I can assign the csv file of OTUs to be references* remove first line which is weird symbols
+Create edgecode to interpret which edge each OTU was placed on *There are multiple edges in the reference seqs*
 ```
 grep "MMETSP" query.align.jplace | sed 's/MM/ MM/g' | tr ' ' '\n' | tr '{' '\n' | awk -F} '{print $1}' | awk -F: '{print $1}' | tr '\n' ' ' | sed 's/ / |/g' | sed 's/|MME/\nMME/g' | grep -v "((" > edge_code.txt
 ```
-Create a new column to add to the to the query.align.csv file that interprets which edge each OTU was placed on, will create a new file called query.align.wkey.csv
+Create a new file with column that interprets which edge each OTU was placed on
 ```
 ./tr_edges.sh query.align.csv
 ```